firstdraft/guides/appdev-primer.md

 ##### On the Venues page

- - See a list of all venues that I've bookmarked
+ - See a list of all venues that I've bookmarked dishes at
  - Filter venues by neighborhood
  - Search venues by bookmarked dish